 - Bloody or rust-colored sputum (spit or phlegm)

 - Recurring infections such as bronchitis and pneumonia

 When lung cancer spreads to distant organs, it may cause:

 - Bone pain

 - Neurologic changes (such as headache, weakness or numbness of a limb, dizziness, or recent onset of a seizure)

 - Jaundice (yellowing of the skin and eyes)

 - Lumps near the surface of the body, due to cancer spreading to the skin or to lymph nodes (collections of immune system cells) in the neck or above the collarbone

 You may not have any symptoms of lung cancer, or you may have symptoms such as a cough or shortness of breath that you think are related to a respiratory illness.
-As a result, only about 16% of lung cancers are diagnosed early when treatment is most effective
+Lung cancer screening is now available for those who have a high risk for lung cancer.

 - Cigarette smoking